 But this is a serious misrepresentation of the law.

-The law in Vermont says that people who negligently cause injury to others are responsible for all the harms and losses that they cause.
+The law in Vermont says that people who negligently cause injury to others are responsible for all the harm and losses they cause.
 The law also says that negligent actors must take their victims as they find them.

 Can you sue if an accident makes your pre-existing condition worse?